WordPress/gutenberg/packages/date/README.md

 Formats a date (like `wp_date()` in PHP), translating it into site's locale.

+If the date string specifies a timezone e.g.: 2020-10-16T12:36:00.00-04:00 the date is assumed to be in that timezone.
+If the date does not contain a timezone, the date is considered to be in the user's local timezone.
+Dates are converted to the site timezone before being formatted.
+If a date comes from WordPress API's it is already on the website timezone, but if we this function the function assume the date is in user timezone and when changing to WordPress timzone the time will change.
+If the date comes from the WordPress API's the date is string that not refers a timezone but is on the WordPress timezone, for these cases `dateI18nAddTimezone`should be should be used instead.
 Backward Compatibility Notice: if `timezone` is set to `true`, the function behaves like `gmdateI18n`.